High Temperature and Corrosion Resistant Nickel Alloys

 Alloy 718 is a strong, temperature capable alloy that is used in aircraft engines.
 Similar to Alloy 625, 718 has superior weldability.
 Other applications include high strength bolts, cryogenic storage tanks, land-based turbines, and much more.

-Alloy X750 is similar to Nickel 600 but contains aluminum (less than 1%) and titanium (2.5%), thus, it’s made precipitation hardenable.
-In addition, it’s non-magnetic and can be worked both hot and cold.
-Alloy X750 is applied to rocket engines, aircraft structures, nuclear reactors, and others.
+Alloy X750 is similar to Nickel 600 but contains aluminum (less than 1%) and titanium (2.5%), thus, it is precipitation hardenable.
+Additionally, it’s non-magnetic and can be worked in both hot and cold conditions.
+Common applications include rocket engines, aircraft structures, nuclear reactors, and others.